 - These chocolate buckwheat flour muffins have a luxurious, cake-like texture from the melted coconut oil and mashed bananas in this recipe.

-- These sauteed peaches are sweet, juicy, golden brown, and loaded with flavour.
+- These caramelized peaches are sweet, juicy, golden brown, and loaded with flavor.

 Coconut Oil Cookies (Paleo, Gluten-Free, & Dairy-Free)